yyrichy/scheduleit/README.md

 ---

 ## Inspiration

-As students at UMD, we were frustrated with how difficult it was to plan future semesters, especially with the advisor-to-student ratio.
-Whether it was finding courses that align with our interests, avoiding time conflicts, or syncing with friends, existing tools just didn’t cut it.
-So we built one.

----
+We felt like finding the right courses to take as a UMD student was often confusing and frustrating.
+Reading through the major website, scrolling through the endless prerequisites and requirements.
+That's why we wanted a tool to help inspire and guide us students on finding the best, tailored schedule for them.

-## What It Does
+## What it does

-UMD Course Scheduler helps students:
-- Find relevant courses using natural language queries (e.g., "programming courses with data structures")
-- Visualize time conflicts
-- Track planned and taken classes
-- Compare with friends' schedules *(coming soon!)*

----
+Testudo Match is a website where students can input their schedule wants using natural language (e.g. I want machine learning and database classes), find the most interesting "matches"

-## How It Works
+## How we built it
 ### 🧠 Vector-Based Search

-1. **Data Collection**
+1. Data Collection

-   - Course data from **UMD.io**
+   - Course data from UMD.io
-   - Grade distributions and reviews from **PlanetTerp**
+   - Grade distributions and reviews from PlanetTerp

-2. **Embedding Generation**
+2. Embedding Generation

-   - HuggingFace’s `sentence-transformers` converts course descriptions into high-dimensional vectors
+   - HuggingFace’s sentence-transformers converts course descriptions into high-dimensional vectors

-3. **Search with FAISS**
+3. Search with FAISS

-   - Vectors are stored in a **FAISS** index for fast similarity search
+   - Vectors are stored in a FAISS index for fast similarity search
    - A natural language query is also embedded and compared against stored vectors to find semantically relevant courses

+## Challenges we ran into
+- Creating an intuitive search from plain text queries
+- Designing the embedding and similarity system from scratch
+- Integrating multiple APIs with different formats
+- Building this while learning new frameworks

+## Accomplishments that we're proud of
+- Successfully implemented a vector database system to store and search through course information.
+- Developed a search function that returns relevant courses based on user queries.

+## What we learned
+- How to effectively use embeddings for semantic search.
+- The intricacies of integrating multiple APIs.
+- The importance of designing user-friendly interfaces.

+## What's next for Testudo Match
+- Add UI components for:
+- Adding “taken” and “planned” courses
+- Time conflict detection
+- Friend schedule comparisons
+- Enhance the user experience by showing time conflicts and other info.
+- Implement features for comparing friend schedules.

 ---